fstermann/soundcloud-tools/README.md

-# soundcloud-archive
+# soundcloud-tools ☁️

-## Description
+This repository provides a collection of tools to interact with the SoundCloud API.

+---

-This repository provides a workflow to collect all liked, posted and reposted tracks and playlists of a users favorited artists for the past week.
+This includes a __workflow__ to collect all __liked, posted and reposted tracks__ and playlists of a users __favorited artists__ for the past week.

 The worlkflow is meant to be run weekly, and will store the tracks and playlists in a new playlist on the users SoundCloud account.

+---

+Another tool is the __MetaEditor__, which allows you to edit the metadata of your local tracks, including the artwork.
+The editor offers an integrated Soundcloud search to find the correct metadata for your tracks.

 ## Installation